lexipalmer13/lexipalmer.github.io/_pages/research.md

 &nbsp;

-**Measuring Narrative Structure and a Selection of Political Applications**
+**Detecting Latent Text Structure and Applications in Politics**
 <details>
   <summary>Abstract</summary>

-Despite work across many fields demonstrating that humans are extremely sensitive to a classic story structure in text, there has yet to be a method to evaluate and quantify to what extent a piece of text fits this structure.
-In this paper I propose a replicable model to assign a score to a document based on a training set of stories as to whether it follows the ’ideal’ story sequence.
-I then test this methodology on three types of political stories: personal experiences, institutional functioning, and national identity.
-This project aims to facilitate a study of the degree to which structure of information matters as well as content by developing a novel text analysis methodology.
+Though the way information is presented is an important consideration of any writer or orator, there has yet to be a way to systematically compare the structure rather than the topic text contains.
+This paper builds an original method for classifying the latent structure of a piece of text using a Large Language Model to classify the similarity of component parts and then scoring documents by the extent to which they share similar ordering of parts.
+The method will be used in my dissertation to classify whether text fits a story structure.
+However, it also has further use cases in, for instance, political speeches and the order in which actors share information.
 </details>

 &nbsp;